ral-facilities/datagateway-api/README.md

 example: `python -m util.icat_db_generator -s 4 -y 10` Would set the seed to 4 and generate 10 years of data.

-This uses code from the API's Database Backend, so a suitable `DB_URL` should be configured in `config.json`.
+This uses code from the API's Database Backend, so a suitable `db_url` should be configured in `config.json`.